I love woodworking and like many of you, I love to write about it.

 She shouts, “Honey, ... come to bed, It’s past midnight.

 And, please put that gun away before you hurt someone.”

 I went inside and put the gun back in the safe.
 That’s when I noticed the damn thing wasn’t even loaded.

 The next morning, there was a loud knock on the door.
 It was that same policeman.

 I answered the door, Yes, Officer?

-He says, _“Good morning, I wanted to let you know, Mike was killed last night while trying to rob a gas station.
+- _“Morning… I wanted you know, Mike was killed last night trying to rob a gas station.

 So, you don’t have to worry about him anymore – it’s over.”